DS-USAFA/PSSE-Solutions-Manual/docs/04-Studies-Solutions.md

 ### Problem 3

 **Sampling strategies.** A statistics student who is curious about the relationship between the amount of time students spend on social networking sites and their performance at school decides to conduct a survey.
 Four research strategies for collecting data are described below.
-In each, name the sampling method proposed and any bias you might expect.
+In each, name the sampling method proposed and any bias you might expect. *Note: Sampling methods from both Chapter 3 (Overview of Data Collection Principles) and Chapter 4 (Studies) may be used for this problem.*

 a.
 He randomly samples 40 students from the study's population, gives them the survey, and asks them to fill it out and bring it back the next day.